monsoonmaelstrom/book2/book2.md

 “Hmm.”

 Malusium is heavy.
 It’s more like sugar crystals, not powdery like flour, or anything else you might be able to throw into the air and have hang there suspended by the air currents for a bit.
 Usually if you want to drug someone with it, you mix into something they’re going to ingest.
 Since it’s tasteless, that’s typically the simplest, most direct way to get it into their bloodstream.
 But I suppose if you wanted to, you could dissolve it into water, soak something in the solution, let the water evaporate leaving the malusium behind.
 Then if you burned it, in theory that might allow it to get into your system via inhalation.
-But it’s equally possible that the flames would render it inert.
+But it’s equally possible the flames would render it inert.
 I don’t know.
 I’ve never tried it, or had it tried on me.
 I think it could work though.
 If so, it’s pretty clever.
 Then mix that with ether or something similar, and you get something that’s capable of rendering a person both unconscious and devoid of any magic they might posses.

 “What?”